FRISTER & ROSSMANN

 MAY 1887 Frister & Rossmann general assembly

-On the afternoon of the 17 th May 1887, an ordinary general assembly of the shareholders of the Frister & Rossmann Company was held .The President of the Council of Supervision, Mr. Sigismund Born, informed the assembly that the Board of directors had tendered their demission to the council, and the members of the said council equally intended to tender their resignations in the case of the majority of the shareholders supposing this action to be serving the interests of the business.
+On the afternoon of the 17 th May 1887, an ordinary general assembly of the shareholders of the Frister & Rossmann Company was held .The President of the Council of Supervision, Mr. Sigismund Born, informed the assembly that the Board of directors had tendered their admission to the council and the members of the said council equally intended to tender their resignations in the case of the majority of the shareholders supposing this action to be serving the interests of the business.

 On the July 1887 Messrs.
 Frister & Rossmann have moved to

-49 FORE STREET with S.LOEWE as sole agent for England.
+49 FORE STREET with SAMUEL LOEWE as sole agent for England.

-After 11 years , the badge 128 LONDON WALL attached to the sewing machines sold by Hermann Loog,
+After 11 years , the badge 128 LONDON WALL attached to the Frister&Rossmann sewing machines sold by Hermann Loog,

 will change in 49 FORE STREET.